zyedidia/SFML.jl/README.md

 It also has audio libraries and networking libraries.

 This is a work in progress.
-There is currently almost complete support for graphics and limited support for audio and network.
+There is currently almost complete support for graphics, good support for audio, and limited support for network.

 SFML.jl only works on Mac OS X and Linux.